dcasati/aks-baseline_walkthroughs/scaling/README.md

    ![](img/052_load-test-2_container-insights.png)

 1. Inspect the results of the test again.
-You can see that (a) response times reduced towards the end of the test and much more requests could be processed per minute.
+You can see that (a) response times reduced towards the end of the test and (b) much more requests could be processed per minute.

    ![](img/051_load-test-2_test-results.png)

-# Increase Pressure.
+1. If you want, wait some time until the number of pods will be scaled down back to 2.

+### Increase load by simulating more concurrent and sequential user requets

 1. Increase `maxReplicas` in `randommultiplications-hpa.yaml` to 100 and redeploy the pod autoscaler.